parkermac/LO/obs/kc/README.md

 Two email correspondences are attached for further metadata:
 * "metadata_questions_email - GI to DM 20230726.pdf" - answers to specific unit/processing questions
 * "his_methods_email - TM to DM 20250117.pdf" - explains sampling method change overtime especially for dissolved oxygen

+NOTE: Timestamps in the raw data are assumed to be in PST.
+The processing scripts convert these to timezone-aware UTC (+8 hours) for consistency with other LO observation sources.

 NOTE: Light transmission is currently not considered in this data processing.
 However, for future use, reference https://green2.kingcounty.gov/marine/Monitoring/OffshoreCTD: "Light Transmission data prior to May 19, 2014 were referenced to air.
 After this date, all Light Transmission data are referenced to water.
 To convert the pre-May 19, 2014 data to ‘referenced to water’, multiply the values by 1.095."